NicolasLeo-hub/PI-GaPhi/README.md

               'T': only cluster4 'active';
               'S': no cluster 'active';
   4. Segment Gait Cycle and save results

-## What the ```PI-GaPhI``` algorithm does:
-1. Load and convert INDIP text file (".txt") into a MATLAB matrix
-2. Detect Gait Cycle Phases from anatomic clustering of channels of PI
-3. Save and visualize results.

 ## How to prepare your data